Somewhat Resilient

 Medium-high

-The career of a Computer User Support Specialist is labeled as "Evolving" because AI is gradually taking over simple, repetitive tasks like answering common questions and monitoring systems.
-This allows specialists to focus on more complex issues that require human insight and problem-solving skills.
+The career of Computer User Support Specialists is labeled as "Somewhat Resilient" because AI is taking over simple, repetitive tasks like answering common questions or logging issues.
+However, human specialists are still needed for more complex problems, where their ability to think critically and communicate well with users makes a big difference.

 Read full analysis